 Cinekid – International film, television and new media festival for kids.
-To be held 19-25 Oct 2019 at Westergas in Amsterdam.
+Expected October 2020 at Westergas in Amsterdam.

 Camera Japan – Japanese cultural festival which features film, art, music plus Japanese food.
-Expected 4-6 Oct 2019 at Kriterion and EYE Film in Amsterdam.
-Also held in Rotterdam 25-29 Sep 2019.
+Expected Sep/Oct 2020.

 See our complete festival calendar for Amsterdam

 I Am Not A Tourist – International expat fair (in its 18th year) organised by Expatica.
 Varied programme from job hunting, self-development and expat life.
 Beurs van Berlage Amsterdam, 4 Oct 2020.